 And right now, what he wants is dinner.

-You can’t really have a good vampire movie without blood, but when a character starts pouring it down his throat like fucking Kool-Aid, well… that’s a pretty good sign someone wanted to give S&P the finger.
+You can’t really have a good vampire movie without blood, but when a character starts pouring it down his throat like fucking Kool-Aid, that’s going above and beyond, and I thank Capizzi for it.
 Oh, sure, the lighting goes out of its way to make the stuff look like Coca-Cola, but that just makes the whole blood bank sequence eerier.

 And yeah, the blood bank looks more like a mad scientist’s lab had a baby with the Department of Mysteries than… well, any actual blood bank in existence, but makes for one hell of a setpiece, so I’ll let it slide.

-Even better/squickier?
+Even better?
 Bruce uses his own blood to feed Joker.
 Leading to this gem:

 Eventually, Bruce finds the right genome to isolate or whatever technobabble’s in these days, and (painfully) turns Joker

 normal mortal again.
-And Joker’s so grateful that he tells him where Dracula’s been shacking up.
+And Joker’s so grateful that he immediately coughs up Dracula’s hidey-hole.

 Okay, not really, but the World’s Greatest Detective pieces it together anyhow.
 Maybe it’s just me, but there are few things funnier than a Joker who’s legitimately confused because the plot’s gone too crazy even for him (though like all things, it needs to be used sparingly).
-This is his last scene in the movie, by the way, and I’m kinda bummed it doesn’t end with Batman randomly punching his lights out instead of answering any questions.
+This is his last scene in the movie, by the way, and I’m kinda bummed Batman answers with a weak-ass quip instead of randomly punching his lights out.

-Well, now that Batman has his super-duper antidote and knows where Drac’s hideout is, all he has to do is wait till the sun comes up and the third act will be easier than reviewing Pixels.
+Well, now that Batman has his super-duper antidote and knows where to find Drac, all he has to do is wait ’til sun-up, and fixing the Count’s mess will be easier than reviewing Pixels.